List of Shameless (British TV series) characters

-The first series focuses on layabout Frank Gallagher and the lives of his six children, Fiona and her boyfriend Steve, Lip, Ian, Carl, Debbie and Liam, and next-door neighbors, Kev and Veronica.
+The first series focuses on Frank Gallagher, a dysfunctional patriarch, and his six children: Fiona (with her boyfriend Steve), Lip, Ian, Carl, Debbie and Liam.
+The series also introduces next-door neighbours Kev and Veronica.

-When the second series begins, the Maguire family are introduced, with certain episodes focusing only on their family.
-Both the Maguire family and the Gallaghers come into contact and face various conflicts with marriage, teenage pregnancies, and neighborhood rivalry.
+Introduced in the second series, the Maguire family becomes increasingly interwoven with the Gallagher family's lives.
+Both families face complex challenges, including marriage difficulties, teenage pregnancies, and neighbourhood rivalries.

-Other characters also take major focus throughout the years after starting as minor characters, such as the Karib family.
-Since the series started, the Gallagher family has split hugely, with many of the Gallagher children departing the show due to the actors' moving onto other projects.
+Other characters, such as the Karib family, also take on more prominent roles after starting as minor characters, Throughout the series' run, the Gallagher family went through significant changes, with many of the Gallagher children departing the show due to the actors moving onto other projects.